pravn/test_hugo2/content/posts/means.md

 +++
 This is a post to test out my new setup with hugo.
 I was not very happy with my setup in wordpress owing to lack of flexibility in writing equations.
 And when it wanted me to pay for it, I sort of gave up on the platform.
 Suffice it to say that that is the reason for the considerable delay in posting.

+A fair bit has changed since I had last posted.
+I have moved to a new country, and work on a nice research problem, with some really smart folks to collaborate with.
+My research work is in Bird's Eye View fusion in autonomous vehicles, and I will cover ideas from that problem in future posts.
+That being said, a personal goal is to cover the BDA book by Gelman et al, doing as much justice to it as I can manage in my copious free time.
+As is well known, we measure our lives in coffee spoonfulls of equations.
+So someday, when we sit upon the shore fishing, we can say that the lands have been set in order.

-This time, we look at some very simple ideas concerning probability distributions.
+Digressions aside, this time, we look at some very simple ideas concerning probability distributions.
 We look at two distributions - one continuous and the other discrete, and derive the means as first moments.
 We look at moment generating functions to help us.

 ## Mean as first moment of PDF
 For a continuous distribution {{< katex >}}$ f(x)$ {{< /katex >}} we define the mean of the distribution as